bgreenblatt/linux-tips/README.md

 ## SCP multiple files from local to remote

-Use bash scripting for loop
+Use bash scripting for loop.
+For example to copy all rpm files in current directory to the remote host:

 > for f in '*.rpm'; do scp $f user@host:; done